 Mon 5 Sept 2022 and Monday 24 July 2023 will be designated INSET days for all LEA Maintained Schools.
 The remaining four INSET days to be taken will be at the discretion of each individual school following appropriate consultation with staff.
 It is intended that this INSET Day will either be taken on Mon 24 July 2023 or at an alternative time for example in the form of twilight sessions.
 All schools will be closed on Monday 1 May 2023 for the May Day Bank Holiday.

-Significant dates: Christmas Sunday 25 December 2022

-Easter Good Friday 7 April 2023 Easter Monday 10 April 2023

-May Bank Holidays Monday 1 May 2023 Monday 29 May 2023
+Significant dates: Christmas Sunday 25 December 2022 Easter Good Friday 7 April 2023 Easter Monday 10 April 2023 May Bank Holidays Extra one-off bank I Monday 1 May 2023 holidays Monday 29 May 2023 CHARLES HUNDROVERS een's Funeral Monda g's Coronation Monda ay 19 September 2022 ay 8 May 2023 ····

-Extra one-off bank holidays

-Queen's Funeral Monday 19 September 2022 King's Coronation Monday 8 May 2023